-Class Participation: Attendance in class is required.
+Attendance: Attendance in class is required.
 You are expected to fully participate in the course, e.g., attend lectures, participate in discussions, etc., and getting a good grade in the course is usually dependent on that.
-I will track attendance/participation throughout the course (see Schedule).
+You will receive only two excused absences (see Due Dates/Late Policy); use them wisely.
+You are responsible for all missed material.